2026 Amboseli National Park Fees

 Payment Mode / How to Pay

-To pay for your 2026 Amboseli National Park fees, Visa and MasterCard as well as local Kenyan Mpesa are the only available options.
+To pay for your 2026 Amboseli National Park fees, Visa and MasterCard as well as local Kenyan Mpesa, are the only available options.
 Payment in cash is not acceptable across all Kenya Wildlife Services parks.

 Useful Guidelines/Important to Note